M01K0/woonklymask-extension/README.md

 To write tests that will be run in the browser using QUnit, add your test files to `test/integration/lib`.

+##Content
+* Technologies used
+* SDK interaction
+* Tour
+* Faucet
+* Exchange
+* Tokens
+* Send
+* Sell
+* Deposit
+* Remove
+* Orders Book
+* Chart
+* Trade history
+* Web3 interface
+* Gas function

+## Technologies used

+## SDK Interaction
+Woonkly will be able to web pages to use their pages to distribute advertising along with Woonks Catching, this interaction can be used in any web page.
+Only Woonkly user can catch Woonks.

+## Tour
+In the Woonkly Mask´s extension will appear a little introduction when installed, this introduction will show users  how to handle the browser extension and its parts.

+## Faucet
+Woonkly will provide free Woonks to users, this will enhance user´s motivation investing in our project.

+## Exchange
+The browser extension of WoonklyMask has an exchange where users may interact with traders to exchange coins with tokens.

+## Tokens
+All transactions of token completed and denied are shown in Token's section, users will be able to see the amount per transaction and its date.

+## Send
+Users can send tokens to a wallet, it is necessary to write down the amount of Woonks and Price, so it will appear total amount of Ether used.
+And expiration is also a requirement that has to be specified.

+## Sell
+Users need to specify the amount, price and expiration of transaction, so it could be done.

+## Deposit
+This section allows users to deposit Woonks to Woonkly's token to interact with traders in the decentralized exchange.

+## Remove
+This section allows users to remove  Woonks from Woonkly's token that is used to interact with traders in the decentralized exchange.

+## Order's book
+Users will be able to see all orders listed in Order's book section, along with info over orders made.

+## Chart
+This section contains a chart that shows current price of Woonk, the price on its opening and ending per block number.
+Also handles volume information, and opening and ending volume per block number.

+## Trade history
+All trading info will be displayed in this sections where its sections will show date of transaction, type of transaction, BID and total.

+## Web3 Interface

+## Gas function
+Users can set GAS amount of running transactions or contract through Ethereum blockchain.

 ## Other Docs

 - [How to add custom build to Chrome](./docs/add-to-chrome.md)